 Stories of Recovery from Co-Occurring Mental Illness and Substance Use Disorders

 When the Door Opened, a collection of authentic stories of twelve men who have experienced treatment and recovery from co-occurring mental illness and substance use disorders.
-WestBridge’s CEO, Mary Woods, RNC, and co-author Katherine Armstrong interviewed current and past participants from WestBridge.
+WestBridge’s former CEO, Mary Woods, RNC, and co-author Katherine Armstrong interviewed current and past participants from WestBridge.
 Based on their dialogue, each chapter in the book shares the raw memories and candid reflections of one man’s journey.

 Co-occurring mental illness and substance use disorders are brain diseases that affect individuals, families, and communities regardless of socio-economic status, ethnicity, or upbringing.
 There is no magic bullet for these chronic illnesses, but there are effective treatments through which recovery is achieved.

 “We speak an inherently different language.
 The difficult part is to learn how to stop speaking the easy language—the one that’s familiar to us—and to learn the world’s language so we can communicate with the rest of humanity,” says “Steven”, a treatment participant and interviewee.